 The Centers for Disease Control and Prevention (CDC) has announced a federal mask requirement for transit systems to mitigate the risk of COVID-19 based on President Joseph R. Biden’s Executive Order 13998, issued January 21, 2021.
 The Transportation Security Administration soon followed with a security directive implementing the CDC order.

 Science-based measures are critical to preventing the spread of COVID-19.
 Mask-wearing is one of several proven life-saving measures, including physical distancing, appropriate ventilation, vaccination and timely testing, that can reduce the transmission of COVID-19.
 Requiring masks will protect America’s transit workers and passengers and help control the transmission of COVID-19.

-On April 30, TSA extended the face mask requirement for all transportation networks, including public transportation, through September 13, 2021.
+TSA has extended the face mask requirement for all transportation networks, including public transportation, through January 18, 2022.
+TSA’s initial face mask requirement went into effect on February 1, 2021 with an expiration date of May 11, 2021 and was then extended through September 13, 2021.

 Southern Iowa Trolley, through its employees, is dedicated to serving the general public’s mobility needs by providing affordable, safe, secure, timely and clean transportation for all our customers, including persons with disabilities and to provide a professional working atmosphere for all Southern Iowa Trolley personnel.